Silvio Barbato

 Silvio Sergio Bonaccorsi Barbato (11 May 1959 – 1 June 2009) was an Italian-Brazilian opera conductor and composer.
 He died on board Air France Flight 447.

 Life and career

 Maestro Barbato was born in Italy, the son of Daniele Barbato and Rosalba Bonaccorsi, daughter of Silvio and Alvara Bonaccorsi and granddaughter of Celestino and Luigi Bonaccorsi, descendants of the Bonaccorsi brothers, originally from Fornaci di Barga, (Italy), who emigrated to Brazil at the end of the 19th century.

 His grandparents were both doctors in Candeias (Minas Gerais), (Brazil).
-His father died in Brasilia, of a heart attack, in the 1990s, when at the time he was a professor at the university of the capital.
+His father died in Brasília, of a heart attack, in the 1990s, when at the time he was a professor at the university of the capital.